InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Device storage duration and access disclosure.md

 ## Global Vendor List Fields<sup id="a2">[2](#f2)</sup>

-### cookieMaxAgeSeconds
+### <code>cookieMaxAgeSeconds</code>

-The number, any integer in seconds, of the longest potential duration for cookie storage on a device.
+The number of seconds representing the longest potential duration for cookie storage on a device.
 Cookies are the only method of storage that permit a predictable duration to be set.
 When multiple cookies are stored, each with different storage duration, information stored on the cookie with the longest duration is represented.
+If a Vendor uses multiple cookies with differing durations, <code>cookieMaxAgeSeconds</code> represents the longest duration.

 <table>
   <tr>